koor-tech/extended-ceph-exporter/README.md

 * Golang 1.19
 * Depending on the module requirements, a Ceph cluster with the respective Ceph components.

+### Making Changes to the Helm Chart

+When changing anything in the Helm Chart, the version in the `Chart.yaml` needs to be increased according to [Semver](https://semver.org/).
+Additionally `make helm-doc` must be run afterwards and the changes to the Helm Chart's `README.md` must be commited as well.

 ### Debugging

 A VSCode debug config is available to run and debug the project.